dajiaji/proposals/draft_proposal_supporting_local_https_communication.md

 # 3. Use Cases

-The motivation and use cases are described in [1].
-These use cases are developed under [the charter of the HTTPS in Local Network Community Group (CG) [2].
+The motivation and use cases are described in [the charter of the HTTPS in Local Network Community Group (CG)][1].
+These use cases are developed under [the charter of the HTTPS in Local Network CG][2].
 In general, we can categorize two device access patterns principle for local HTTPS.
 They are as follows:
 - _Normal access pattern_: the device has web contents and a user types the address of the device (e.g., ‘https://device.local’) on the browser directly and receives the contents.
-- _Cross-origin access pattern_: the device has API endpoints and a web frontend loaded on a browser from the internet (hereafter, simply called ‘web service’) accesses the APIs with a browser API (e.g., fetch API [3]) and receives the contents.
+- _Cross-origin access pattern_: the device has API endpoints and a web frontend loaded on a browser from the internet (hereafter, simply called ‘web service’) accesses the APIs with a browser API (e.g., [fetch API][3]) and receives the contents.

-Most of the use cases listed in [1] however are based on cross-origin access pattern because the Community Group mainly focused on addressing a mixed content problem [4].
+Most of the use cases listed in [the github page][1] however are based on cross-origin access pattern because the Community Group mainly focused on addressing a mixed content problem ([Mixed Content][4]).
 Therefore, all approaches proposed in this draft are based on the cross-origin access pattern principle although some of the approaches can be applied to the normal access pattern as well.

 # 4. Existing Techniques

 ## 4.1.
 Web PKI-based Approach

-In this approach, public CA issues certificates for devices that have a globally unique domain names.Example current industry best practices of this approach are Mozilla's IoT Gateway [5] and PLEX [6].
+In this approach, public CA issues certificates for devices that have a globally unique domain names because public CA cannot issue certificates for local domains such as .local or .home.arpa ([CA Browser Forum Guideline][20]).
+Example current industry best practices of this approach are [Mozilla's IoT Gateway][5] and [PLEX][6].
 While these approaches are deployed and fits well in some use cases, they cannot work in scenarios where domains are for example, ‘server.local’ or ‘server.home.arpa’.
 Moreover, the access to local devices in the first place is an important issue (we understand that this issue can be mitigated by preconfiguring the gateway router/proxy but these settings are difficult to be made available in scenarios such as home networks).
 The other issue is resolving the domain name when there is no Internet access.
 Finally, the number of required public CAs is significantly larger than other use cases due to the vast nature of IoT devices.

 ## 4.2.
 DANE-based Approach

-This approach [7] allows TLS servers to use ‘domain-issued certificates’ that can be issued by a domain administrator without involving a third-party CA. While this technique seems useful for local HTTPS, DANE is not supported in major browsers.
+This approach ([DANE][7]) allows TLS servers to use ‘domain-issued certificates’ that can be issued by a domain administrator without involving a third-party CA. While this technique seems useful for local HTTPS, DANE is not supported in major browsers.
 In addition, the approach needs DNSSEC support for local network.
 Therefore, we argue that DANE-based approach is difficult to realize in support of the IoT use cases.

 # 5. Overview of the Proposed Technical Approaches